brucewsinc/rocketbar/rocketbar/readme.txt

 * NEW: Navigate to -- Type in `/`, and URI afterwards and hit `ENTER`.
 Now you'll go to that area of your site. :-)
 * NEW: Default links when opening the RocketBar.

+= 150526 =
+* Some subtle changes to command descriptions
+* Updating the way we search via Google

 == Upgrade Notice ==

 = 150517 =